Dmitrii-Russu/JavaExamples/jpa-relationships/README.md

   Implementing these methods based on the entity's identifier or business key ensures correct operation of collections (`Set`, `List`) in the model.
   For entities with business keys, the `@NaturalId` annotation from Hibernate can be used.

+- **Effective mapping for `@OneToOne` associations using `@MapsId`.**
+  For efficient `@OneToOne` mapping and improved performance, use `@MapsId` to share the primary key between the parent and child tables.
+  This allows the child entity to have the same primary key as the parent, which also serves as the foreign key.
+  This approach eliminates the need for bidirectional relationships and prevents unnecessary secondary queries.
+  Using `@MapsId` reduces the index size and enhances performance, especially with lazy loading, while preventing EAGER fetching and the associated additional queries.

 ## Useful Resources

 - [How to synchronize bidirectional entity associations with JPA and Hibernate](https://vladmihalcea.com/jpa-hibernate-synchronize-bidirectional-entity-associations/) - *Article by Vlad Mihalcea*
+- [The best way to map a @OneToOne relationship with JPA and Hibernate](https://vladmihalcea.com/the-best-way-to-map-a-onetoone-relationship-with-jpa-and-hibernate/) - *Article by Vlad Mihalcea*